AVoid.

 Task Characteristics:

-Lengthy and Involved: The process averages 3 weeks, requiring persistent follow-up and coordination across multiple parties (e.g., doctors, family, university staff).
+The process averages 3 weeks, requiring persistent follow-ups & coordination across multiple parties (e.g., doctors, family, university).

-Complexity: Numerous steps, including documentation, meetings, and communication with professors, can be overwhelming for students with ADHD.
+Numerous steps, including documentation, meetings, and communication with professors, can be overwhelming.

-Self-Driven: Students are expected to independently initiate and manage the entire process, which can deter them from starting or completing the task due to motivational challenges commonly associated with ADHD.
+Expectation to independently initiate and manage the entire process, can deter students from starting or completing the task.

 Design requirements